topology-foundation/topchain-node/readme.md

-# topchain node
+# Mandu Node

-Golang implementation of the topchain node built using Cosmos SDK and Tendermint.
+Golang implementation of the Mandu node built using Cosmos SDK and Tendermint.

 ## Local Development Setup